 The short-barreled version of the Thompson was Winston’s personal favorite weapon of all time.
 He looks like a gangster from an old Hollywood movie.
-This photo was taken during in during an inspection of invasion defenses near Hartlepool, on July 21, 1940.
+This photo was taken during an inspection of invasion defenses near Hartlepool, on July 21, 1940.
 The interesting thing about this picture is that both the British and the Germans used it for propaganda purposes.

-The reverse of the leaflet is all text: This gangster, who you see in his element in the picture, incites you by his example to participate in a form of warfare in which women, children and ordinary citizens shall take the leading parts.
+The reverse of the leaflet is all text: This gangster, who you see in his element in the picture, incites you by his example to participate in a form of warfare in which women, children, and ordinary citizens shall take the leading parts.
 This absolutely criminal form of warfare which is forbidden by the Hague Convention will be punished according to military law.
 Save at least your own families from the horrors of war!

-With France and its other European Allies out of the war Britain and its Empire stood by itself against a triumphant Hitler.
+With France and its other European Allies out of the war, Britain and its Empire stood by themselves against a triumphant Hitler.
 A defiant Churchill instead of bowing down to Germany famously promised during his June 4, 1940 speech to the house of commons: “We shall fight on the beaches, we shall fight on the landing grounds, we shall fight in the fields and in the streets, we shall fight in the hills; we shall never surrender!”.

 Britain purchased quantities of the M1928 Thompson, which were delivered with the drum magazine but soon it was discovered to weigh too much, was cumbersome to load and it rattled too much in use, so thousands were returned to the manufacturer and exchanged for stick mags.

 Eventually, the M-3 and M-3A1 “Grease Gun” replaced the Thompson in most applications, being lighter and much easier to stow in a vehicle or tank.
-Most new tanks had at least one Thompson or Grease Gun issued with them, or at least had provision for them; it was intended for security when the crew dismounted from the tank, e.g. when gassing up or replenishing ammo, or in event the crew had to bail.
+Most new tanks had at least one Thompson or Grease Gun issued with them, or at least had provision for them; it was intended for security when the crew dismounted from the tank, e.g. when gassing up or replenishing ammo, or in an event, the crew had to bail.
 There was usually a ground tripod provided in the tanks to mate up with one of the .30 cal machine guns, also for dismounted use.

 - General John T. Thompson, a graduate of West Point, began his research in 1915 for an automatic weapon to supply the American military.
 World War I was dragging on and casualties were mounting.
 Having served in the Army’s ordnance supplies and logistics, General Thompson understood that greater firepower was needed to end the war.
 Thompson was driven to create a lightweight, fully automatic firearm that would be effective against the contemporary machine gun.
-His idea was “a one-man, hand held machine gun.
+His idea was “a one-man, handheld machine gun.
 A trench broom”.
-The first shipment of Thompson prototypes arrived on the dock in New York for shipment to Europe on November 11, 1918, the day that the War ended.
+The first shipment of Thompson prototypes arrived on the dock in New York for shipment to Europe on November 11, 1918, the day that the war ended.

 - In 1919, Thompson directed Auto Ordnance to modify the gun for nonmilitary use.
 The gun, classified a “submachine gun” to denote a small, hand-held, fully automatic firearm chambered for pistol ammunition, was officially named the “Thompson submachine gun” to honor the man most responsible for its creation.